 Perpetual Inventory is not being maintained.
-According to the policies and procedures outlined in the Associated Student Body Accounting Manual, Fraud Prevention and Desk Reference prepared by the FCMAT, a physical inventory should be taken quarterly under supervision of the student store advisor.
+According to the policies and procedures outlined in the Fiscal Crisis and Management Assistance Team's manual titled, ASB Accounting Manual, Fraud Prevention Guide and Desk Reference, a physical inventory should be taken quarterly under supervision of the student store advisor.

 The inventory listing should contain a description, unit cost, quantity, and extended value.
 This information is necessary in order to analyze sales activity, profits, and to determine if merchandise has been lost or stolen.